 We hold several information sessions throughout the year.
 All students are welcome to attend.
 At the session, we will present an overview of our EcoCampus in Costa Rica and the courses, and you will have the opportunity to meet some of your instructors and ask them course-related questions.
 We will also discuss costs and requirements.

 Attending an information session for each program is recommended but not mandatory.
-If you missed or can’t attend any of our sessions, here is a copy of the presentation for your information (Reading Week – we’ll post the one for the Semester Abroad after Oct.22).
 Not attending a session is not an excuse for missed deadlines and/or requirements.
-Read the information of the pdf document and if you have any questions, send us an email to email@example.com.
+Read the information on the pdf document and if you have any questions, send us an email to email@example.com.

 The following is a list of the sessions dates and times: